Pontiac Silverdome: Notable audience attendance numbers

 The largest crowd to gather at the Silverdome was on September 18, 1987, for Mass with Pope John Paul II, with a reported attendance of 93,682 — just shading the reported record of 93,173 set at the Silverdome on March 29, 1987, for WrestleMania III.
 Another notable audience attendance record had earlier been broken on April 30, 1977, when the English rock band Led Zeppelin played in front of 76,229 fans at the Silverdome.
-This was, at the time, a new world record attendance for a solo indoor attraction, beating the 75,962 that The Who attracted there on December 6, 1975.
+This was, at the time, a new world record attendance for a solo indoor attraction, beating the 75,962 that the Who attracted there on December 6, 1975.
 The Detroit Pistons also set numerous NBA attendance records during their time at the Silverdome; Regular Season, 61,983 vs. Boston, January 29, 1988; Playoffs, 41,732, vs. L.A.
 Lakers, June 16, 1988.

 1994 FIFA World Cup

 The Silverdome was a venue for the 1994 FIFA World Cup.
 In an exhibition game between Germany and England in June 1993, English coach Graham Taylor criticized the indoor venue's lack of weather as removing an unpredictability factor from soccer.
-The lack of air conditioning contributed to extreme heat and humidity, an advantage to the Germans playing on Italian clubs.
+The lack of air conditioning contributed to extreme heat and humidity, an advantage to the Germans playing for Italian clubs.
 The 62,126 attendance was the highest in any US soccer match since 1984.

 On June 18, 1994, the United States tied 1–1 with Switzerland in the first World Cup game to be played indoors.
 Swiss coach Roy Hodgson later admitted that his team had not prepared for the extreme temperature and humidity.